mhausenblas/fallacies-of-distributed-gomputing/README.md

-# fallacies-of-distributed-gomputing
+# The Fallacies Of Distributed Gomputing

-The Fallacies Of Distributed Gomputing—talk at GopherCon 2017
+A talk at GopherCon 2017, see https://www.gophercon.com/speakers/17 for details.